dumek25/Portfolio/README.md

 ## About me

 My name is Igor Zięcina.
 I am young aspiring student finishing IT technical school in poland.
-My main goal is to develop testing knowledge and my techstack.
+My main goal is to develop testing Experience and my techstack.
 On this page i will be sharing my knowlegde gained from personal studies and research

 ## Tools